CharlesGodwin/wpda-cwg-extensions/README.md

 2020/02/05 Version 1.0.0

 __Introduction__
-This is an alternative search algoryth that looks for the occurance of each token in the search list rather than the default of just one string.
+This is an alternative search algorythm that looks for the occurance of each token in the search list rather than the default of just one string.

 __How to install__

 This is not a normal WP plugin installation.

-* create a folder in wp-contet/plugins/wpda-cwg-extensions
+* create a folder in wp-content/plugins/wpda-cwg-extensions
 * copy plugin/wpda-cwg-extensions.php to that folder
 * enable the plugin